Tayger84/Tayger84/README.md

 ### Webgame Data Tracker

-A personal Python backend/data project for parsing, validating and storing alliance data from an online strategy game.
+A personal Python backend/data project for parsing, validating, storing and later presenting alliance data from an online strategy game.

-The project focuses on:
+The current focus is on the data-processing backend:

 - parsing HTML files,
 - extracting structured data from tables,